-Not everyone is ready for the transition at the same time.
+Not everyone is ready for the transition to assisted living at the same time.
 There are many things to consider when making a lifestyle change: Are you unable to keep up with maintaining your home?
 Trouble driving?
 Loss of balance or movement?
+Loss of Memory?
 Medication mistakes?

-Assisted Living provides basic assistance with daily living.
+An Assisted Living Facility provides basic help with basic daily living needs for the elderly.
 Services may include meals, 24-hour staff, housekeeping and laundry services, transportation, planned activities and more.

 Most people don’t want to move from their home into Assisted Living.
-However, in some cases it is the best option to keep the elderly safe and healthy.
+However, in some cases an ALF is the best option to keep the elderly safe and healthy.
 There are many signs to watch for to determine if it’s time for a loved one to move.
 Your loved one may start losing/gaining weight and not eating properly.
 Are household chores, stairs or medications becoming difficult to manage?
 Do your loved one appear to be lonely or less interested in longtime hobbies?
+Signs of Dementia or memory loss?
 All could be indications your loved one would benefit from day-to-day assistance.

 Communities offer a wide range of activities.
 A calendar of daily events includes everything from games and shopping to painting and exercise, religious worship and celebrations, movies and volunteering, and much more so you can remain active.